Spousal Support Laws Are In Constant Flux

 The Massachusetts probate and family courts consider a number of factors when determining whether and how much alimony should be paid by one party to the other as part of a divorce settlement.
 In a number of cases, the law may provide for no payment, modification or termination of alimony.

-The Law Offices of Andrew S. Guisbond works with clients in and around Charlestown and Middlesex County who have a wide variety of alimony needs, including clients who are requesting alimony payments and clients are seeking to modify or terminate alimony obligations.
+The Law Offices of Andrew S. Guisbond works with clients in and around Boston and Middlesex County who have a wide variety of alimony needs, including clients who are requesting alimony payments and clients are seeking to modify or terminate alimony obligations.

 Numerous Factors Must Be Considered When Setting Alimony